Product Name: OmniMind

 Reviews are good, most of them probably honest.

-Actually, I do believe OmniMind makes you feel much better than most other stacks do – but this is mainly due to the high caffeine dose.
+Actually, we do believe OmniMind makes you feel much better than most other stacks do – but this is mainly due to the high caffeine dose.

 Anyhow, people are in general satisfied with the product, but if you compare it to some other, more advanced nootropics, it’s not the best product out there.